Ten Rings (organization): Origin

-Thousands of years ago, Xu Wenwu finds the Ten Rings, mystical weapons that grant their user immortality and great power.
+Thousands of years ago, Xu Wenwu discovered the Ten Rings, mystical iron rings that grant their user immortality and great power.
 Wenwu amasses an army of warriors, named after his Ten Rings, and conquers many kingdoms and topples governments throughout history.
 In 1996, Wenwu attempts to invade the mystical realm of Ta Lo, but is stopped and defeated by village's guardian, Ying Li.
 Wenwu and Li fall in love; forbidden from settling in Ta Lo due to his warlord past, Wenwu takes Li with him to his home in China, where they marry and have two children, Shang-Chi and Xialing.
 Content with his new life, Wenwu gives up his weapons and deactivates the Ten Rings organization to be with his family.
 When Li is murdered by the triad Iron Gang, old rivals of the Ten Rings, Wenwu takes up his rings and reactivates the Ten Rings organization, having Shang-Chi trained in martial arts as an assassin by Death Dealer; Xialing is forbidden from training due to her reminding Wenwu too much of Li.
 When Shang-Chi is 14, Wenwu dispatches him to kill the Iron Gang's leader and avenge Li.
 Despite his success, Shang-Chi is traumatized by the ordeal and abandons the Ten Rings, with Xialing following afterwards six years later.

 Dealing with Iron Man

 In 2010, Obadiah Stane, who has been trafficking Stark Industries weapons to the Ten Rings, hires the organization's Afghanistan cell to attack a US military convoy in the country.
 Unbeknownst to the Ten Rings, the convoy includes a visiting Tony Stark, whom Stane wants the Ten Rings to kill so he can gain control of Stark Industries.
 The cell instead captures Stark alive and sends a video message to Stane, demanding more money.
 Cell leader Raza demands Stark build a Jericho missile in exchange for his freedom.
-Knowing Raza will not keep his word, Stark and fellow captive Yinsen build a prototype suit of powered armor to aid in their escape.
+Knowing Raza will not keep his word, Stark and fellow captive Ho Yinsen build a prototype suit of powered armor to aid in their escape.
 The Ten Rings learns of their plans and attacks their workshop; Yinsen sacrifices himself to save Stark, who uses his armor to defeat his captors and destroy their weapons.

 Despite this setback, the Ten Rings continues working with Stane, eventually purchasing Jericho missiles from him to attack multiple villages, including Yinsen's home village of Gulmira.
 Stark dons a sleeker, more powerful version of his improvised armor suit and flies to Afghanistan, where he saves the villagers from the Ten Rings.
 Meanwhile, Raza and his men are able to salvage the remains of Stark's prototype suit and meet with Stane.
 Stane double crosses Raza and has the entire cell killed by his mercenaries, taking the prototype armor for himself.

 Shortly after Stark publicly reveals his identity as Iron Man, the Ten Rings helps arrange for Ivan Vanko to travel to Monaco to take revenge on Stark.